 Abraham was crushed, Alida recalls.
 “He cried night after night, did not want to go to school, and was tired of the extra classes and one test after another.
 He was not willing to do oral exams.
 His self-esteem was weak, and he believed something terrible was wrong with him.

 “Out of desperation, I started looking for a solution on the Internet.
-I read about dyslexia, talked to therapists and psychologists to find a plan to support my child, got on my knees, and prayed for a solution.
-Eventually, I came across Edublox’s website.
+I read about dyslexia and talked to therapists and psychologists to find a plan to support my child.
+Eventually, I came across Edublox’s website.”

-“I called, and with great conviction and motivation, we got Abraham to try one more time and go for one more test.”
+Alida called, and with great conviction and motivation, she got Abraham to try one more time and go for one more test.

 Abraham attended Edublox for one and a half years – one year for three hours per week and another half year for one and a half hours per week.
 Gradually, his reading and spelling improved, which resulted in better school results.